 The St. Louis District and Mark Twain Lake Project Corps of Engineers are pursuing the development of a commercial resort facility providing expanded, shoreline-accessible recreational opportunities.
 Twelve potential development locations were identified.
 Based on utility infrastructure, transportation networks, regional commerce trends, and visitor use patterns, it has been determined that the Frank Russell Recreation Area possesses the salient characteristics and capabilities necessary to meet market needs.
 Regional market analysis supports the economic feasibility and benefit of a resort facility proposed for the area.
 This resort concession, developed with commercial funding sources, would be initiated under a Notice of Availability action (NOA).
-The NOA would establish the minimum of 100 rooms, casual/formal dining amenities, a conference facility with accommodations for 300, 25 boat mooring slips, paved parking and road surfaces, utility infrastructure, and LEED qualification - Silver Certified.
+The NOA would establish the minimum development criteria for the proposed facility, to include a resort/hotel complex with a minimum of 100 rooms, casual/formal dining amenities, a conference facility with accommodations for 300, 25 boat mooring slips, paved parking and road surfaces, utility infrastructure, and a LEED qualification - Silver Certified.